valeriahhdez/engineer-the-docs/docs/blog/doc-ops.md

 ---
 # DocOps, docs-as-code, and docs engineers: Or, how I learned to stop worrying and love the pipeline

-As I was knee-deep in Docker containers, GitHub Actions, and the thrilling mystery of “why won't this deploy,” I realized I still didn¡t fully understand how documentation engineering, Docs-as-Code, and DocOps all fit together (or what skills I could build on as a technical writer expanding into a more technical role).
-So, I did some non-exhaustive research (read: fell down several documentation rabbit holes), had several philosophical chats with ChatGPT, and voilà: here are my notes, cleaned up just enough to share with future me… and now, with you.
+As I was knee-deep in Docker containers, GitHub Actions, and the thrilling mystery of “why won't this deploy,” I realized I still didn't fully understand how documentation engineering, docs-as-code, and DocOps all fit together or what skills I could build on as a technical writer expanding into a more technical role.
+So, I did some non-exhaustive research (read: fell down several blog post rabbit holes), had a philosophical chat with ChatGPT, and voilà: here are my notes, cleaned up just enough to share with future me… and now, with you.

 ## What is DocOps?